Retirement and Death Benefits Plan

 Martin Currie is committed to acting in our clients’ best interests and to treating our clients fairly.
-The following disclosure statement provides detail on the procedures and controls that we have in place to identify, and prevent or manage, conflicts of interest between Martin Currie and our clients, and between our clients themselves.
+The following conflicts of interest management policy provides detail on the procedures and controls that we have in place to identify, and prevent or manage, conflicts of interest between Martin Currie and our clients, and between our clients themselves.

 The EU Capital Requirement Directive came into effect in 2014 and established a regulatory capital framework in the EU governing the amount and nature of capital that investment firms must retain within their business.
 The framework is structured around three pillars, the third of which requires investment firms to make certain disclosures around risk.
 We have prepared these disclosures in the following document:

 Martin Currie is required under the Finance Act 2016, as a large company, to publish our tax strategy on our website.
 Franklin Resources, Inc. is our ultimate parent company and as such we publish their tax strategy, which is reviewed and updated on an annual basis: